Master's Degree Programme in Information and Communication Technology: Data Analytics

 The Master’s Degree Programme in Information and Communication Technology provides versatile and high quality ICT education in selected fields of ICT, with an established reputation in innovative, interdisciplinary, and international education.

-The Programme has international double-degree collaboration with the European Institute of Innovation and Technology (EIT) Master School.
-In the academic year 2022-2023, the Programme offers five specialisation tracks:
+The Programme has an international double-degree collaboration with the European Institute of Innovation and Technology (EIT) Master School.
+In the academic year 2023-2024, the Programme offers five specialisation tracks: